Bruce Boyce: Early career

 Born John Bruce McClaren in London, Ontario, Bruce Boyce was the son of a Canadian veterinary surgeon.
 His father was not musical, but his mother sang and gave him early encouragement.
 At a young age his family moved to Superior, Nebraska, in the American Midwest, where his singing came to the attention of a teacher interested in drama.
 He left school at 17 and went to California to seek his fortune, working in harvesting and other odd jobs.
 He began to save for study at Cornell University, where he began as a medical student; but after some time, while working at all-night car-washes where he sang to himself for pleasure, he transferred to an arts course to major in languages and music.
 Aware of his fine baritone voice, he joined the Cornell Glee Club and soon distinguished himself as a soloist in university recitals.
 In his last year he was invited to sing at the White House, entertaining presidential guests after dinner.
 During vacations, he sang in a professional quartet at a mountain resort.
 His success at Cornell led to his membership in the Quill and Dagger Society.

 In 1934 he won a scholarship to study abroad, and given the prevailing fascist political climate of Germany and Italy decided to study in England, in London, with Reinhold von Warlich (also a teacher of John Goss and Pierre Bernac).
 Here he was introduced to lieder singing, and began to specialize in it.
 His first London recital was at Grotrian Hall in 1936, after which he gave recitals every year and made many appearances in oratorio performances and broadcasting.
 He also gave recitals in The Town Hall, in 1937 and 1938, where he was when Britain became involved in the war in 1939.
-He remained in the USA, and when the U.S. entered the war he joined the United States Army Air Forces.
+He remained in the US, and when the U.S. entered the war he joined the United States Army Air Forces.
 He served the last years of the war in the U.S. Air Transport Headquarters, where he sang very little.